gradle/gradle/design-docs/testing-toolkit.md

 * All previous features work in debug mode.
 Potentially add a test runner to run each test in debug and non-debug mode.
 * Manually verify that when using an IDE, a breakpoint can be added in Gradle code (say in the Java plugin), the test run, and the breakpoint hit.

-### Open issues

-* Might be more reliable to use remote debugging instead, so that there is only 1 execution mode instead of 2.

 ## Story: Functional test defines classes under test to make visible to test builds

 Provide an API for functional tests to define a classpath containing classes under test: